Wondering how to spend a weekend in New Orleans?

 Day two of this weekend in New Orleans itinerary is all about exploring the French Quarter … and little bit of Faubourg Marigny, too.

 Need something to help you recover from the hangover from the previous night’s drinking?
 Or just need a morning pick-me-up?
 Warm, sugary beignets are sure to do the trick!

 Once you drag yourself out of bed, I recommend heading going straight to Cafe Du Monde.

-There are other places in New Orleans that serve beignets, but even though Cafe Du Monde is super touristy, it’s still my favorite.
-It’s definitely touristy.
+There are other places in New Orleans that serve beignets, but popular Cafe Du Monde is my favorite.
 Some things are a classic for a reason, and Cafe Du Monde has been around forever (the original stand was established in 1862 in the New Orleans French Market).

 Order a plate of beignets to share (or not!) and wash it all down with a cafe au lait.
 I’m getting hungry just thinking about it!